MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-two.md

 If you have trouble with any of the procedures in this step, please:

-- Ask on our community site at https://community.dynamics.com/365/guides
+- Ask on our community site at https://community.dynamics.com/365/guides.

-- Contact customer service: at https://go.microsoft.com/fwlink/?LinkId=853505&clcid=0x409
+- Contact customer service at https://go.microsoft.com/fwlink/?LinkId=853505&clcid=0x409.